#2727 $2,5003 Fortuny cotton drapery panels stenciled with de Medici pattern, 1950s

-The novelist Marcel Proust described Fortuny as "faithfully antique but powerfully original."
-In the section of Remembrance of Things Past titled The Captive, the personage Fortuny constitutes an entire leitmotiv.
+Novelist Marcel Proust described Fortuny as "faithfully antique but powerfully original."
+In the section of Remembrance of Things Past titled The Captive, Fortuny constitutes an entire leitmotiv.
 In all of Proust's work, Fortuny is the only character who retains a real life identity, a testimony to his cultural importance.

-This fabric, stenciled with the de Medici pattern, was purchased in Italy by a traveling American in the late 1950s.
+This fabric, stenciled with the de Medici pattern, was purchased in Italy by a traveling American in the late 1950s, who also bought a Fortuny valence.
 The Fortuny stamp, always along the selvedge, was cut off when the drapes were made.

 The fabric for both the drapes and valence, purchased at the same time, likely was of the same hue when new.
 Sixty years later the valence is slightly more red, while the drapes are slightly more yellow.
 The two still look fabulous together.